jerryjappinen/dark-mode-offenders/README.md

 # Dark Mode Offenders

-An updated list of apps and services that fail at dark and light theme support.
+Wall of shame for apps and services that fail at dark and light theme support.

 |App|Web|Mobile app|Desktop app|
 |-|:-:|:-:|:-:|